-Paris Air Show will feature bold talk and undercurrents of worry
+Paris Air Show will feature bold talk and undercurrents of worry as Boeing pitches new jet

 He said the current 777X order book of 340 sales will see the program through the first few years and then, “The replacement cycle will kick in full blast sometime around 2022, 2023.”

 Still, expect significantly lower orders in Paris than in recent years.
-And for all the talk of shiny new future airplanes — about which Boeing will face plenty of skepticism — there’ll be an undercurrent of worry about current and near-term jet models.
+And for all the talk of shiny new future airplanes — about which Boeing will face plenty of skepticism — there’ll be an undertow of worry about current and near-term jet models.

 Launch of the MAX 10